-I have 9 Clean Eating Halloween Recipes if you are planning a big Halloween party or just want some good food to celebrate Halloween with your family,
+I have 9 Clean Eating Halloween Treats Recipes if you are planning a big Halloween party or just want some good food to celebrate Halloween with your family.

 Halloween is such a fun time around our house.
 We don’t make a big deal out of it, but the kids do really enjoy going trick or treating with their cousins.
 My sister lives a couple of blocks away and she has a large family and our kids get along really well with each other.
 Our kids are of similar ages and they just love each other so much.
 It’s really fun to watch them grow and develop their love for one another.

 My mother has a fun time planning a Halloween party every year for all of her grandchildren that live close enough to her to come.
 That’s about 18 grandkids and 12 adults including my aunts and siblings.
 Mom always has really fun simple parties.

 We get together, wear out costumes, play some Halloween games and eat healthy Halloween food.
 Mom never serves candy or very many sweets.
 That’s partly because my son has diabetes and my Mom and I have hypoglycemia and we shouldn’t and don’t eat sugar.

 That’s what I had in mind when I looked for good Clean Eating Halloween Recipes.
 I kept thinking in my mind, is this something my mom would want to serve at her party?
 My mom has served some these in the past parties in fact.
 My mom is getting a little bit older and the parties are getting to be a little bit of a burden on her.